MoamenZyan/BMI-Calculator/README.md

 # Bmi-Calculator

-## first time interacting with Javascript and do something with it. $hearts;
+## first time interacting with Javascript and do something with it. %hearts;